Types of Market Orders

 That is when there are not enough interested sellers/buyers to meet your requested trade size.

-A market order may execute at an undesirable price than the current market rate.
+A market order may be executed at an undesirable price compared to the current market rate.

-Note that a limit order can also fill at an undesirable time or price, except you set your desired entry point beforehand.
+Note that a limit order can also be filled at an undesirable time or price unless you set your desired entry point beforehand.

 Use stop orders only if you’re trying to enter with immediate effect because stop orders expire worthless if they cannot be filled by the end of the trading session.